Lodi dynasty: Sikandar Khan Lodi

-Sikandar Khan Lodi (born Nizam Khan), the second son of Bahlul, succeeded him after his death on 17 July 1489 and took up the title Sikandar Shah.
+Sikandar Khan Lodi, born Nizam Khan, the second son of Bahlul, succeeded him after his death on 17 July 1489 and took up the title Sikandar Shah.
 His father nominated him as his successor and he was crowned sultan on 15 July 1489.
 He re-founded Agra as a Muslim city in 1504 and built mosques.
 He shifted the capital from Delhi to Agra.
 He patronized trade and commerce.
-He was a reputed poet, composing under the pen name 'Gulrukhi'- persian poetry.
+He was a reputed poet, composing Persian poetry under the pen name 'Gulrukhi'.
 He was also a patron of learning and ordered translations of Sanskrit works in medicine into Persian.
 He curbed the individualistic tendencies of his Pashtun nobles and compelled them to submit their accounts to a state audit.
 He was thus able to infuse vigour and discipline in the administration.
 His greatest achievement was the conquest and annexation of Bihar from the Sharqis.

-Sikandar Lodi was a staunch Muslim, destroying many temples all across North India.
+Sikandar Lodi was a staunch Muslim, destroying many temples all across northern India.
 He also forbade the yearly procession of the famed Muslim martyr Masud Salar's spear, while forbidding Muslim women from venerating mausoleums of Muslim saints.
-Sikander allowed the execution of a Brahman, who had held the equal accuracy of his faith compared to Islam.
+Sikander allowed the execution of a Brahman, who had held the equal accuracy of his faith with that of Islam.

 Ibrahim Lodi

 Coinage of Mahmud Shah II (1510-1531 CE) of the Malwa Sultanate, in the name of Ibrahim Lodi, Sultan of Delhi, dated 1520-1 CE.

-Ibrahim Khan Lodi, the eldest son of Sikandar, was the last Lodi Sultan of Delhi.
+Ibrahim Khan Lodi, the eldest son of Sikandar, was the last Lodi sultan of Delhi.
 He had the qualities of an excellent warrior, but he was rash and impolitic in his decisions and actions.
 His attempt at royal absolutism was premature and his policy of sheer repression unaccompanied by measures to strengthen the administration and increase the military resources was sure to prove a failure.

 Ibrahim faced numerous rebellions and kept out the opposition for almost a decade.
 He was engaged in warfare with the Afghans and the Timurid Empire for most of his reign and died trying to keep the Lodi dynasty from annihilation.
-Ibrahim was defeated in 1526 at the Battle of Panipat.
+Ibrahim was defeated in 1526 at the battle of Panipat.
 This marked the end of the Lodi dynasty and the rise of the Mughal Empire in India led by Babur.